Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Uniqueness Results

 Given a hypersurface $\Sigma\subset\qr,$ we will call a transversal intersection

 a \emph{horizontal section} of $\Sigma.$

-An evident property of any fundamental translator to $r$-MCF is that its angle function is constant along its horizontal sections.
-In the next two theorems, we shall see that this property essentially characterizes these translators.
+An evident property of any fundamental $r$-translator is that its angle function is constant along its horizontal sections.
+In our last result, as stated below, we characterize the translators to MCF in $\qr$ which have this property.

-\begin{theorem} Let $\Sigma\subset\qr$ be a connected non totally geodesic translator to $r$-{\rm MCF} with the following properties: \begin{itemize}[parsep=.3ex] \item[\rm i)] The angle function $\theta$ of $\Sigma$ is constant on each horizontal section $\Sigma^t\subset\Sigma.$ \item[\rm ii)] There is a totally umbilical (as a hypersurface of \,$\q_\epsilon^n$) horizontal section of $\Sigma$ on which the angle function $\theta$ is nonzero. \end{itemize} Then, $\Sigma$ is an open set of one of the fundamental translators to $r$-{\rm MCF}. \end{theorem} \begin{proof} Reasoning as in the proof of Theorem \ref{th-uniquenesssymetric}, we can assume without loss of generality that $\theta T$ does not vanish on $\Sigma.$ (Notice that $T$ cannot vanish on an open set of a translator in $\qr.$)